LKaemmerling/laravel-uptime-monitor-api/README.md

 # API Addon for Laravel Uptime Monitor

-This is an Addon Package for [https://github.com/spatie/laravel-uptime-monitor](Laravel Uptime Monitor from Spatie).
+This is an Addon Package for [Laravel Uptime Monitor from Spatie](https://github.com/spatie/laravel-uptime-monitor).
 It provides an Restful API Interface for interacting with the Uptime Monitor over HTTP.

 ## Documentation

-At the Moment there is no Documen tation about it.
-It comes in a few days.
+You can find the Documentation [here](http://lk-development.de/docs/laravel-uptime-monitor-api-v1/).

 ## Changelog